 As you may have noticed, I generally do not "Set Up" the goats for photos.
 I feel that candid shots (pasture pics) are far better for really knowing the strengths and weaknesses of each animal.

 I will have the entire milking doe herd Linear Appraised bi-annually beginning in 2018.
 All results for all years will be posted on the individual animal pages.
 2018 Update: Due to an injury, I had back surgery in 2018, and was forced to cancel our LA Session.
 Will try again in 2019-- 2019 is still a no-go, taking a breather this year with a truncated kidding season and not enough does in milk to justify a stop with ADGA - my biosecurity measures will not permit us to be a host herd, therefore - no LA. so, hopefully 2020!
+LOL, 2020 is a mess with this pandemic.
+Who knows what the future holds, but we will absolutely continue Milk Testing our does.

 I have no plans to join the show circuit.
 The risk of exposure to viruses and diseases is just too great for the reward.
 Our herd will prove itself through DHIA (Milk Test), LA, and progeny performance.